usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 * **Embracing failure as you challenge the status quo:** By undertaking challenges, you open yourself up to learning opportunities.
 Failure will be part of that learning, that is, if you make a conscious effort to learn from it.
 Learning from failure means you analyze what happened and explore what you could’ve done differently to create an alternative outcome.
 Pixar embodies this approach (read more about their approach, introduced above, [here](https://www.brainpickings.org/2014/05/02/creativity-inc-ed-catmull-book/)).
 NASA is another organization that has adopted this mindset over the years.
 For instance, in the 1960s during the race to the moon, NASA leadership deliberately encouraged engineers to take more risks.
 When unmanned rockets exploded on takeoff, department heads would applaud; in this way, everyone would know that their division had tried and failed, but at least they had tried.

 ---
-## Wellness Rituals to Support You in Times of Transition
+## Wellness rituals to support you in times of transition

 As our discussion of the growth mindset indicates, failure is going to be part of your journey.
 It is normal.
 If you aren’t failing along the way, then you likely aren’t taking enough risks.
 As you’ve learned, the key is to take calculated, small risks over time (remember the buy small, miss small principle, this applies in all aspects of work), but learning to accept failure may not come naturally for you.
 Even if it does, there may be times where the stress gets to you.
 What do you do to support yourself through the change?
 We've provided some strategies to help you answer that question.